doofmedia/doofgamesbot/README.md

 # doofbot

-To contribute, you'll want to set the following environment variables.
+To contribute, you'll want to set the following environment variables:

 DOOFDEVMODE=true

 DBPASS=<Ask Dawn for password!>

 BOTPASS=<Ask Dawn for password!>

 Then you can do `docker pull croselius/doofbot:version0.0.7` (or whatever the latest is at that time).